cartesi/rollups-examples/ml/README.md

 ![cartesi drawio](https://user-images.githubusercontent.com/4421825/152856411-85dfdecc-97f6-4269-b9f2-004fc3aae7bb.png)

-The calc application is a simple math calculator that performs two operands' operations inside the cartesi machine.
-The input expected is a JSON string with the operands and the operator.
-For instance
+The ml application is a Knn dapp who loads the Iris dataset and uses a KNN to solve the problem.
+It also receives an input to calculate new predictions.
+The Iris dataset is a classic problem where The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.

+For this base, we have the attribute Information:

+1. sepal length in cm
+2. sepal width in cm
+3. petal length in cm
+4. petal width in cm

+Following this, the input should bem a string as follows:
 ```
-{"op": "+", "opdf": "36", "opds": "69"}
+{"sl": "2.0", "sw": "3.0", "pl": "4.0", "pw": "3.5"}
 ```
-Where "op" represents the operation (+-\*/), "opdf" is the first operand, and "opds" is the second operand.
+Where "sl" represents the sepal lenght, "sw" is the sepal width,  "pl" is the petal lenght and the "pw" is the petal width.
 Note that this JSON string should necessarily be in hexadecimal.
 In the example above, the hexadecimal should be like below.
 ```
 0x7b226f70223a20222b222c20226f706466223a20223336222c20226f706473223a20223639227d
 ```
-You can use the calc front-end in this project which does the conversion of the operations in a simple way for users.
-It is also a python script in the .calc/front folder.

 In the next section, you can see how to interact with the DApp to send inputs and see the notices array.